Vaccine lotteries and personal appeals: The medically vulnerable find their priority status slipping away

 In D.C., officials initially sought to limit medical condition eligibility to adults 50 and older but changed course after younger adults with serious conditions argued they, too, were endangered.
 Their stories “tug at the heart,” Ankoor Shah, the pediatrician running the city’s vaccine program, said at a city council meeting last week.

 The city significantly shrank the pool of people who qualify by eliminating two conditions that had earlier been on the list: people who smoke and people whose body mass index classifies them as overweight but not obese.
-The District said people with more than a dozen qualifying medical conditions will become eligible for vaccination March 1.
+The District said people with one of more than a dozen qualifying medical conditions will become eligible for vaccination March 1.
 Residents with those conditions in designated Zip codes were able to begin booking appointments Thursday.

 The differing approaches underscore the challenges for officials and the confusion for patients.